Introduction: Central Election Commission

 - Appoint an Inspector to ensure that the rules laid down by the Commission are being complied with.

-- Calculation of the number of votes and publications of result etc.
+- Calculation of the number of votes and publications of results etc.

-Since the Election Commission does not have its own staff, the President and Governors appoint the required number of government employees (for a period from start to end of election).
+Since the Election Commission does not have its own staff, the President and Governors appoint the required number of government employees (for a period from the start to the end of the election).

 Sukumar Sen was the first Chief Election Commissioner of India (1950 to 1958).